 Rows upon rows of dried red chilies stacked in a conical mountain at the Mirchi Galli, giant mounds of dry snacks like farsan and fresh kachoris and samosas… this is what you’ll see at the Lalbaug Market in Central Mumbai.
+You can easily get 3 Star Hotels in Central Mumbai under your budget.
 Also renowned for the Lalbaug cha Raja, this market offers the authentic Mumbai experience you can’t go home without.
 Go here for the spices, which you can pick at will and have them roasted and ground into fresh powder to take back with you!

 - Location: Lalbaug

 - Timings: 10:15 am – 9:00 pm (Open on all days)